eslam135/Player2Jam/README.md

    ```
 3. Open the project in Unity using the Hub or your preferred editor (Visual Studio or VS Code suggested).
 4. Let Unity resolve and import all packages.
+5. Install the Player2 application.
+6. Make sure Player2 is running in the background while playing.
+7. Enjoy! ;}

 ---

 ##  How to Play